Are you looking for cool apps that pay you???

 Uber Eats is a lot like Uber, but you don't have to deal with passengers, and all you have to do is pick up orders and deliver them.
 This is another excellent way to make extra cash by being a gig worker.

 These are both not the traditional money-making app (coming soon) that you're used to, but DiversyFund and Fundrise can help make a passive income stream for you.
 Invest as little as $500 into this crowdfunded real estate platform and watch your portfolio diversify!

 Acorn is an app that tracks your spending and invests the spare change from each purchase.
 For instance, if you buy a coffee for $4.50, the app will round up your purchase to $5 and invest fifty cents!
 It's a great way to make the most of your financial plan while also getting free money and encouraging you to review your spending.

 Here's another app that both saves and makes you money!
-They round up your purchases so that you can invest in stocks and ETFs with low expense ratios.
-As long as the market cooperates over time, this is bound to make you a pretty penny in the years to come.
+It rounds up your purchases so that you can invest in stocks and ETFs with low expense ratios.
+This could make you a pretty penny in the years to come.

 RVezy is a great way to earn cash by renting out your RV.
 Think of it like Airbnb, but for your RV!
 The site is easy to use and it helps you find verified RVs

 that can be picked up or delivered and it will save you up to 40% by renting them privately through the app, rather than going to any other RV rental companies.

 Hopefully, this article helped you find an app that is perfect for you.
 Whether it's driving for Uber, selling your used textbooks, or playing games for quick cash — Your Money Geek loves helping people find unique ways to make a little extra cash on the side!